-- There is also the question of income inequality within an MSA.
-Which MSAs have high income inequality? - The per capita concept used here does not account for the distribution of the income within an MSA. - Other research, however, has studied the issue of income inequality across MSAs.\ - St. Louis income inequality is near the average, while some other top 10 MSAs in real per capita income have higher-than-average income inequality, according to this study.
+- High average income values could be influenced by some households with extremely high income.
+Which MSAs have high income inequality? - The per capita concept used here does not account for the distribution of the income within an MSA. - Other research, however, has studied the issue of income inequality across MSAs. - St. Louis income inequality is near the average, while some other top 10 MSAs in real per capita income have higher-than-average income inequality, according to this study.

-\ See E. Sommeiller, M. Price and E. Wazeter, "Income inequality in the U.S. by state, metropolitan area, and county."
+^{} See E. Sommeiller, M. Price and E. Wazeter, "Income inequality in the U.S. by state, metropolitan area, and county."
 Economic Policy Institute Report, June 16, 2016.